-What are complete dentures?
+What are complete or full dentures?

 How are dentures made?

-The base of a denture is intended to mimic natural gum tissue and is made up of carefully pigmented acrylic known as polymethyl methacrylate, or PMMA.
+The base of a denture is intended to mimic natural gum tissue and is made up of carefully pink pigmented acrylic known as polymethyl methacrylate, or PMMA.
 The visible PMMA surfaces are highly polished to look as natural as possible, and they also help to prevent the build-up of bacteria on your dentures to keep them feeling fresh and clean.

 Upper dentures tend to cover the roof of your mouth, while the lower denture is U-shaped to ensure there is enough room for your tongue.

-Both upper and lower dentures rest on the gum tissue, and the suction helps to keep them in place.
-Denture adhesive can also help secure your dentures and stop any food particles from causing discomfort, which can happen if they become trapped under the denture.
+Both upper and lower dentures rest on the gum tissue, and suction helps to keep them in place.
+Denture adhesive can also help secure your dentures and help stop any food particles from causing discomfort, which can happen if they become trapped under the denture.